Easy Cooking Secret

 4. It May Reduce The Risk Of Type 2 Diabetes

-In particular, Brussels sprouts are a good source of folate, which has been shown to help lower the risk of type 2 diabetes.
-They are also low in calories and high in fiber, both of which have been shown to promote the proper regulation of blood sugar levels.
+Brussels sprouts are a good source of folate, which has been shown to help lower the risk of type 2 diabetes.

 5. May Support Heart Health